2023 will be the year for tenants.

-That means tenants need to ensure that proposed commercial rent reviews are fair and commercially viable before entering into leasing agreements.
+Before entering new leasing agreements, tenants must ensure that proposed commercial rent reviews are fair and commercially viable.
 And the first step is to understand the process and the difference between 'face rent' reviews and 'effective rent' reviews.

-When it comes to option market reviews, most commercial leasing agreements require the tenant to enter into a binding agreement to enter into an option term before determining a new rent.
-That means the tenant often doesn't know the amount they will have to pay for the space before deciding to stay.
+Regarding option market rent reviews, most commercial leasing agreements require the tenant to enter into a binding contract before determining a new rent.
+That means the tenant often doesn't know the amount they'll have to pay for the space before deciding to stay.

 It depends on your lease.

-Mid-term rent reviews usually only take place in the middle of long-term leases, say five years into a 10-year lease, but they most often feature when a tenant exercises an option to renew, regardless of the length of the lease.
+Mid-term rent reviews usually only take place in the middle of long-term leases, say five years into a 10-year lease.
+However, rent reviews often feature when a tenant exercises an option to renew, regardless of the length of the lease.

-Face rent is a rent figure that disregards incentives such as rent-free periods, rent reductions (a.k.a, rent abatements) and fit-out contributions.
+Face rent is a rental figure that disregards incentives such as rent-free periods, rent reductions (a.k.a, rent abatements) and fit-out contributions.

 You can read more about commercial lease incentives and what to look out for here.